MerginMaps/docs/src/dev/integration.md

 ```

 ### Python module
-To use <MainPlatformName /> from Python, just create `MerginClient` object and then use it.
+To use <MainPlatformNameLink /> from Python, just create `MerginClient` object and then use it.
 Here, for instance, to download a project:

 ```python
 import mergin